monarch-initiative/oncoexporter/docs/cda/cda_disease.md

 - age_at_diagnosis
 This field represents the number of days of life of the individual on the day during which the cancer diagnosis was made.
 - morphology
-Question: What do entries such as `8071/3` mean?
-Is there a data dictionary for morphology?
+Entries such as `8071/3` are ICD-O codes.
+TODO - translate into ontology codes.
 - stage
 Cancer stage.
 - grade